baart1989/kickstart-tutorial/README.md

 - [ethers.js](https://docs.ethers.io/ethers.js/html/): A JavaScript library for interacting with Ethereum.
 - [Waffle](https://github.com/EthWorks/Waffle/): To have Ethereum-specific Chai assertions/mathers.
 - [A sample frontend/Dapp](./frontend): A Dapp which uses [Create React App](https://github.com/facebook/create-react-app).

-## Troubleshooting

-- `Invalid nonce` errors: if you are seeing this error on the `npx hardhat node` console, try resetting your Metamask account.
-This will reset the account's transaction history and also the nonce.
-Open Metamask, click on your account followed by `Settings > Advanced > Reset Account`.